Effective business email writing is harder than it looks. Here’s a comprehensive look at writing emails that make you look smart (& get business).

 Is everything spelled correctly?

 A recent study showed that 80% of recipients found poor spelling and grammar the worst email offence, with women 10% more likely to be offended than men.
 If your email is to a woman, you had better get your spelling spot on if you want to look smart!
+(Pro tip: Use Grammarly to help with your spelling).

 Are all attachments attached